radoslawkoziol/ChessComClickToMoveBlocker/readme.md

-# Extension blocks click-to-move feature on https://chess.com.
+# Google Chrome extension to block click-to-move feature on https://chess.com.

 ## You need to have one of those options enabled:
 - Settings > Board > Highlight Moves